seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Of roaring terrors; for the effect of judgment
 Is oft the cause of fear.
 But, see, thy brother.

-*Re-enter GUIDERIUS, with CLOTEN ’S head*
+*Re-enter GUIDERIUS, with CLOTEN 'S head*

 **GUIDERIUS**
 This Cloten was a fool, an empty purse;
-There was no money in’t: not Hercules
+There was no money in't: not Hercules
-Could have knock’d out his brains, for he had none:
+Could have knock'd out his brains, for he had none:
 Yet I not doing this, the fool had borne
 My head as I do his.